UKPLab/ukp-project-template/ABOUT_THIS_TEMPLATE.md

 First, you should change the content of `index.html` to fit your needs.
 Some tinkering with the CSS inside `static` may be required.
 Then, you need to go to Settings > Pages > Build and deployment and select for Source "Deploy from a branch" and for Branch the one containing your `index.html` (by default it's the `main` branch).

+### How can I adapt an existing project to deploy a project page ?

+Add the `static` folder and `index.html` from this repository to your paper.
+Then, follow the FAQ above.

 ### Where should I add new stuff ?

 You should create new files and subpackages inside ukp_project_template and implement your functionalities there.
 Remember to add what you write to `__init__.py` so that the imports work smoothly.
 Take a look at `base.py` and `__init__.py` to understand how it works.